 I – Interfaces

-Interfaces are ABAP functions, programs, and other components that allow exchanging and transferring information and data between several systems.
+Interfaces are ABAP functions, programs, and other components that allow exchanging and transferring of information and data between several systems.
 Most often, interfaces retrieve information directly from the original system and then send data to target systems (outbound) or upgrade the target system using the data received by the system that originated them (inbound) and without intervention from users.

 Interfaces are an ALE and IDOC advancements.
 It’s not just development, but ABAP programmers for ALE /IDOCs customization as per the business requirement.
 In most businesses, there are many processes within departments like Sales, Procurement Finance & Logistics They are all managed through external third-party systems, which are non-SAP systems.
 For instance, they utilize third-party logistical systems to select and pack the shipment and deliver the delivery during shipping.
 To do this it, the SAP delivery details are sent to an external system that is not SAP while it is then the Pack, Pick, and Shipment details are received from the SAP system via middleware.
 These EDI messages are sent via Interfaces and IDocs.
 To transfer the data.

 SAP offers standard EDI structures that have distinct sections and fields.
 But, we still need to design customized segments and fields since the segments we require are not with the default.
 To do that, the functional consultant will need to provide the specifics of the data that needs to be received, transferred, and the fields, segments, and so on to the ABAP team.
 This can then be considered an additional RICEFW object.

 Interfaces can be designed as RFC functions that are RFC-enabled (for distant calls), IDOC processing function modules, ABAP programs that can create or process files, or perform RFC calls.
 IDOC is producing ABAP functions or programs, ABAP programs or functions that can perform BDC and other functions.

 C – Conversion